bvweerd/dynamic_energy_contract_calculator/README.md

 Price settings can be changed later from the integration's options flow.
 See the *Price Settings* section below for all available keys.

+### Installation parameters

+During setup you will be asked for the following information:

+1. **Source type** – choose whether the selected sensors measure electricity consumption, electricity production or gas consumption.
+2. **Energy sensors** – one or more sensors with the `energy` or `gas` device class that provide cumulative readings.
+3. **Price sensor** – optional sensor that provides the current energy price in €/kWh or €/m³.
+4. **Price settings** – values from the table below used to calculate the final price.

 See the [Home Assistant configuration documentation](https://www.home-assistant.io/docs/configuration/integrations/) for general details on adding custom integrations.

 ## Provided Sensors